such as CVE, NVD and more. Data derived from these resources is analysed, tested and enriched, before being included in the database.

 Comprehensive security coverage

-The Snyk Intel database goes far beyond CVE vulnerabilities and other public databases, including many additional non-CVE vulnerabilities derived from numerous sources
+The Snyk Intel vulnerability database goes far beyond CVE vulnerabilities and other public databases, including many additional non-CVE vulnerabilities derived from numerous sources

 Snyk exposes many vulnerabilities before they are added to public databases.